-All applicants that are shortlisted to progress to full application will be required to incorporate comments from the PPI reviewers where relevant and provide a revised patient involvement plan and sharing of research findings plan in their full application.
+Details of planned PPI is expected at Expression of Interest stage.
+All applicants that are shortlisted to progress to full application will be required to incorporate comments from the PPI reviewers, where relevant, and provide a revised PPI plan, a PPI budget, and sharing of research findings plan in their full application.